 - Follow the policies of the agency (if any) - You must have and maintain current health insurance and show verification of coverage each year while matriculated in the program. - GCU and the clinical agencies that provide practical experiences for our students are not responsible or liable for the costs of medical follow-up or expenses incurred. - Complete a Nursing Program Incident Report (available from CONHCP) to be filled out by the student and the preceptor.
 A copy of this report will be given to the program lead, Assistant/Associate Dean and then placed in the student's file. - Financial responsibility for testing and recommended care following an exposure rests solely with the student.
-This could include testing, evaluation, treatment, and counseling.
-Benefit the incident to the clinical accentration incident. - Report the incident to the clinical preceptor/clinical faculty/supervisor.
+This could include testing, evaluation, treatment, and counseling. - Report the incident to the clinical preceptor/clinical faculty/supervisor.